 The second goal of the present study in effect tested whether Kaufman's (2007) proposed recursive prosodic structure for Tagalog hosts and enclitics could capture the facts around variability in the occurrence of lowering.
-Kaufman proposed that there are different levels within the prosodic structure, under the assumption that there can be recursion, such that one gets sublevels within the prosodic word.
+Kaufman proposed that there are different levels within the prosodic structure, under the assumption that there can be recursion, such that one gets sub-levels within the prosodic word.
 The combined results of the height, backness, and distance tests were not incompatible with a three-way distinction among the minimal prosodic word, the maximal prosodic word, and the phonological phrase, as the raw results do show the vowels lining up in the expected order.
-However, the question remains unresolved, as not all of the raw differences were shown to be statistically significant.
-It is possible that there is only a two-way distinction between the prosodic domains: the results of the current study indicate a clear difference between the phonological phrase on the one hand, and the two kinds of prosodic words on the other, but not a robust distinction between the two types of prosodic words themselves.
+However, the question remains unresolved, as not all of the raw distinction between the prosodic domains: the results of the current study indicate a clear difference between the phonological phrase on the one hand, and the two kinds of prosodic words themselves.
 Future studies are thus required, perhaps with higher power, to determine whether these domains offer a two- or three-way distinction.